SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/crowdstrike-falcon-endpoint-protection.md

 ### Step 2.
 Configure CrowdStrike SIEM Connector (DEPRECATED)
-11

 This SIEM connector will stream events data from CrowdStrike Falcon Cloud in JSON format into a local file (output).
 The default location of the **output** file is `/var/log/crowdstrike/falconhoseclient/output`.

- **To configure CrowdStrike SIEM Connector, do the following:**
+To configure CrowdStrike SIEM Connector, do the following:

 1. In the Falcon console, go to [Support > API Clients & Keys](https://falcon.crowdstrike.com/support/api-clients-and-keys).
 2. [Create an API client](https://falcon.crowdstrike.com/support/documentation/1/crowdstrike-api-introduction#auth_apiclient) to use with the SIEM connector, and record its API client ID and API client secret.
 In the the **Edit API client** dialog, ONLY select the **Event streams** option, and then click **Save**.

-12

 1. Open the **/opt/crowdstrike/etc/cs.falconhoseclient.cfg** file in a text editor.